-You remember their first words as if it happened yesterday - and now they’re badgering you for a mobile phone.
-But which handsets are suitable for kids and teens?
+You remember their first words as if it happened yesterday - and now they’re already badgering you for a mobile phone.
+But which handset is best for your son or daughter?

 - Sturdy feature phone that isn't likely to break

 - The most basic phone in this list - great for texting and calling

 - … but very little else besides that

 For younger kid, you'll probably want to get them a feature phone rather than a smartphone.
 The Nokia 108 has been around since 2013, and it's still going strong today.
 It's a bit of a blast from the past, with its postage-stamp sized screen, and a number pad with physical buttons.
 Brace yourself: you actually have to push the buttons to get them to get them to work - none of this 'touch screen' nonsense.